danini-the-panini/pidash/README.md

 PiDash
 ======

-An interactive dashboard for the Raspberry Pi.
+A (semi-interactive) dashboard for the Raspberry Pi.

 __NOTE__: Linux only, unless someone wants to test and provide instruction for Windows 10.

 Idea
 ----

-1. Plug a Raspberry Pi into a TV with a Leap Motion or other hand-gesture recogniser.
+1. Plug a Raspberry Pi into a TV.
-2. Provide PiDash with a list of URLs/HTML pages/Shell Commands that the user can swipe through.
+2. Provide PiDash with a list of URLs/HTML pages/Shell Commands that the user can cycle through.
 3. ????
 4. Profit!